 The Department of Civil and Environmental Engineering recognizes the importance of interdisciplinary work and of exposing students to the great richness in a classroom of diverse students from multiple majors bringing their own perspectives.
 The prospect of engineering students in architecture classes and vice versa stands to benefit all the students, whether or not they are enrolled in the minor.

-The minor in Architectural Engineering opens opportunities for students across the University who are interested in a unique and multi-disciplinary approach to the built environment.
+The minor in architectural engineering opens opportunities for students across the university who are interested in a unique and multidisciplinary approach to the built environment.
 For engineering students, this minor offers an opportunity to work in the built environment and to better understand architecture, while for architecture students this is an opportunity to acquire the technical knowledge of a course of study in an engineering minor.

 A total of 20 semester hours (SH) are required to complete this minor.
-Students will be required to complete 8 SH of required courses and 12 SH of approved electives courses from several colleges and departments at the university.
+Students will be required to complete 8 SH of required courses and 12 SH of approved elective courses from several colleges and departments at the university.
 Students interested in this minor must contact the civil engineering academic advisor in order to declare the minor.